snakierboss52/sam-automation/README.md

-# saml-automation
+# sam-automation
-Templates to deploy serverless services using SAML
+Templates to deploy serverless services using SAM